-Pursuant to application criterion 2.C.5 of the Self-Regulatory Code, we specify that as of the date of this Report the are no so-called cross-directorship situations: in fact, Autogrill's CEO, Mr. Gianmario Tondato da Ruos, does not hold a directorship in any company external to the Group in which another Autogrill Director is CEO.
+No Cross-Directorship We specify that as of the date of this Report the are no so-called cross-directorship4 situations: in fact, Autogrill's CEO, Mr. Gianmario Tondato da Ruos, does not hold a directorship in any company external to the Group in which another Autogrill Director is CEO.
 Set forth below are the personal and professional profiles of each Director.